 Supporting Social, Emotional, and Academic Development in Mathematics.
 It is clear that not only must attention be spent on fraction understanding and students’ academic development but we must also attend to their social and emotional needs.
-In this document, you will find a more detailed description of how to do this, including and sample actions to support student agency, identity, and belonging.
+In this document, you will find a more detailed description of how to do this, including sample actions to support student agency, identity, and belonging.

 Coherence Map.
 The Coherance Map was incredibly useful in the design of this fraction learning experience.
 Here is a brief video, created by the Washington Core Advocates, that highlights the Coherence Map as a tool.

 Coherence Map Fraction Activity.
 Use this activity to look at standards across grade levels.
 Within each standard, spend some time reading the focus standard, excerpts from the Progression document relevant to that standard, and tasks that fall within the standard.
 Consider: what are the connections between standards and the downstream implications of students understanding fraction value based on unit thinking?

 Fraction Guidance for Educators.
 The teaching of fraction content across individual classrooms and schools can vary dramatically.
 If your students seem to stumble when working with fractions, they might be missing some foundational fractions concepts.
 This guidance document is designed to help you identify some traditional practices that may be impeding student learning, and to provide ideas for alternate approaches.

 Fractions as Numbers